-Canon 300D versus Canon 30D
+Canon 300D vs 30D

-The Canon EOS 300D (called Canon Rebel in some regions) and the Canon EOS 30D are two digital cameras that were announced, respectively, in August 2003 and February 2006.
+The Canon EOS 300D (called Canon Rebel in some regions) and the Canon EOS 30D are two digital cameras that were officially introduced, respectively, in August 2003 and February 2006.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 300D has a resolution of 6.3 megapixel, whereas the 30D provides 8.2 MP.
+The 300D has a resolution of 6.3 megapixels, whereas the 30D provides 8.2 MP.